ibrahimcinaroglu/Malaga-Streetview-Challenge/README.md

 A visual localization (VL) challenging dataset 'Malaga-Streetview-Challenge', was prepared in order to test the performance of our VL methods carried out in the studies above.
-Differently from the known VL dataset, this dataset provides not only short/long term changes but also wide baseline as depicted in the following figure below.
+Differently from the known VL dataset, this dataset provides not only short/long term changes but also wide baseline as compared in the following figure below.
 This newly generated evaluation set has been made publicly available and we believe it will be useful for researchers studying in this field.